 In Fortnite though, bots have a lot of issues.
 Players reported that bots are not using their weapons against players.
 Here’s a video showing the strange behavior of a bot.

-Adding to the above notes, updates frequency contributed negatively to first impressions as they dropped after the launch of the second chapter thinking that the game has become better and more stable.
+Adding to the above notes, update frequency contributed negatively to first impressions as they dropped after the launch of the second chapter thinking that the game has become better and more stable.

 To keep players engaged, they need to explore new things in the game and this can only be achieved by new updates.
 Adding more loot, locations and skins proved to be a great method to keep and increase the fanbase, but going down the threshold, will definitely impact the game negatively.